elevationsoftware/ecuss/README.md

 ```

 #### CSS support for legacy browsers

+Consult documentation sites such as caniuse and MDN frequently to ensure decent CSS complaince.
+Also remember that kiosks are typically I3 processors with very limited memory and should be treated as very incapable environments.

 The Angular CLI build process comes bundled with autoprefixer support.
-To ensure that the build process is prefixing the CSS properly for the browser you are attempting to run the app on.
-Ensure that the browser is being covered by the rules in the browserslist file in the `src` folder.
+Ensure that the your build process is prefixing the CSS properly for the browser you are attempting to use.
+Also, verify that the browser is being covered by the rules in the browserslist file in the `src` folder.

 ##### Known Issues
 Using the css `flex` shorthand: